echo statements.Writing Your First Script ✍️

-After typing, save this file with a name like check_users.sh
+After typing, save this file with a name like check_users.sh.
+This script uses:

 Making the Script Executable π